Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 similar manner.

-The compilation rules are versioned via the RULES_VERSION_MAJOR
+The compilation rules are versioned via the RULES_VERSION_MAJOR and

-macros defined in rules.vc
+RULES_VERSION_MINOR macros defined in rules.vc.

 Versioning is similar to Tcl's in how major and minor versions are